Building a Javascript web app, or sipping the node.js koolaid

 I was able to get everything working together (albeit every piece is doing very basic stuff) so my ‘proof-of-concept’ is complete and I can start working on the actual app now.

-I’ve dubbed this new stack MUNJE (pronounced like munge
+I’ve dubbed this new stack MUNJE (pronounced like munge) for

 Mongo-Unix-Node-Jade-Express…and because no one will be able to decipher my